MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows-whatsnew.md

 ---
 # What's new in the Windows Store client

-We regularly update the [Remote Desktop client for Windows](windows.md), adding new features and fixing issues.
+We regularly update the [Windows Store client](windows.md), adding new features and fixing issues.
 Check out the latest updates below.

 ## Updates for version 10.1.1098